davep/davep.github.com/_posts/2015-06-21-a-chromeos-issue.md

 ![Photo of what the screen actually looked like](/attachments/2015/06/21/IMG_20150621_183146.jpg)

 It's unclear to me if this is something wrong with the Chromebook itself, or in this release of the OS.
-I believe (but can't check at the time of writing this as I'm not near it) that it's running the beta channel so, of course, this sort of thing is to be expected.
+It is running the beta channel -- currently on 44.0.2403.54 -- so, of course, this sort of thing is to be expected.

 If it is the case that that Chromebook is on its way out -- either in terms of that actual machine dying or support for it at the OS level going away -- it